Becoming an Optician in Rhode Island

 If you plan to attend an optician program in Rhode Island, the only board-approved training course in the state is through the Community College of Rhode Island (CCRI), one of just two optician programs among the New England states, with the other through the Benjamin Franklin Institute of Technology, located in Boston.
 CCRI offers a two-year Opticianry Program that incorporates classroom and lab prep with clinical practice for students to learn the skills required to become an optician.

-If you are not local to CCRI, Penn Foster Career School‘s Online Optician Career Diploma program might be a great alternative.
-This program can be completed in as little as seven months, covering topics such as math, optical principles, terminology and anatomy, as well as business English and professional practices.
+If you are not local to CCRI, Penn Foster College‘s Online Optician Exam Prep Career Diploma program might be a great alternative.
+This program can be completed in as little as seven months, covering topics such as math, optical principles, terminology, and anatomy, as well as business English and professional practices.

 Outlook and Salaries for Opticians in Rhode Island

-The Bureau of Labor Statistics (BLS) stated that there were roughly 290 people working as certified opticians in Rhode Island as of May 2017, in addition to 60 ophthalmic medical technicians and 150 employed as optometrists.
-While this might seem like a small number of people working as opticians in the Ocean State, jobs for certified opticians in Rhode Island are expected to expand by 11.1 percent through the year 2024.
+The Bureau of Labor Statistics (BLS) stated that roughly 180 people were working as certified opticians in Rhode Island as of May 2020, in addition to 80 ophthalmic medical technicians and 150 employed as optometrists.
+While this might seem like a small number of people working as opticians in Ocean State, jobs for certified opticians in Rhode Island are expected to expand by 11 percent through the year 2030.

-According to the BLS, Rhode Island is the fourth- highest-paying U.S. state for licensed opticians, with an average annual wage of $48,040.
-If, after you begin working as an optician, you decide you’d like to further your education, optometrists in Rhode Island make an average salary of $102,520.
+According to the BLS, Rhode Island is the fourth-highest-paying U.S. state for licensed opticians, with an average annual wage of $46,210.
+If, after you begin working as an optician, you decide you’d like to further your education, optometrists in Rhode Island make an average salary of $103,330.

 Salaries in Rhode Island by Occupation